PersonaLayer/PL_WebEval/README.md

 This tool is part of the **PersonaLayer** research project, which introduces a novel method for profile-informed web personalization based on 45 user experience (UX) profiles.
 The tool enables automated evaluation of web interfaces before and after applying persona-specific adaptations.

-### Paper Abstract

->
-> Static and non-adaptive web interfaces continue to create barriers for people with diverse visual, cognitive, motor, and situational needs.
-This paper introduces PersonaLayer, a method for profile-informed web personalization based on 45 user experience (UX) profiles developed through AI-assisted exploration, alignment with WCAG 2.2, and expert validation.
-It enables users to set preferences via a dedicated homepage, toggle adaptations manually, or perform dynamic AI-driven personalization by free-text or voice commands.
-To test and demonstrate its capability, we provide an AI-driven benchmarking tool that can evaluate before-and-after comparisons and generate automated insights.
-Initial results show that PersonaLayer can systematically adapt web interfaces across diverse accessibility needs, and the benchmarking tool provides a reproducible way to assess such adaptations without requiring extensive user testing.
-This work highlights the potential of profile-informed, AI-assisted personalization to reduce accessibility barriers and support more inclusive web experiences.

 ## Features

 - **45 UX Profiles**: Comprehensive profiles covering visual, cognitive, motor, and situational needs